yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 compression-type              none         This can be "none" or "deflate".
 The compression-type must match the compression-type of matching AvroSource ssl                           false        Set this to true to enable SSL encryption.
 You must also specify a "keystore" and a "keystore-password". keystore                      --           This is the path to a Java keystore file.
-Required for SSL. keystore-password             --           The password for the Java keystore.
+Required for SSL. keystore-type                 JKS          The type of the Java keystore.
+This can be "JKS" or "PKCS12". keystore-password             --           The password for the Java keystore.
 Either this or the keystore-password-file setting is required for SSL. keystore-password-file        --           The location of the file which stores the password to the keystore.
 Either this or the keystore-password setting is required for SSL. keystore-password-file-type   TEXT         Format of the password file.
-This can be "AES" if password file was created using "flue-ng password" command. keystore-type                 JKS          The type of the Java keystore.
-This can be "JKS" or "PKCS12". ipFilter                      false        Set this to true to enable ipFiltering for netty ipFilter.rules                --           Define N netty ipFilter pattern rules with this config.
+This can be "AES" if password file was created using "flue-ng password" command.
+"TEXT" indicates the password is in clear text. ipFilter                      false        Set this to true to enable ipFiltering for netty ipFilter.rules                --           Define N netty ipFilter pattern rules with this config.
 ===========================   ===========  ===================================================